jgvabo/edcradix/docs/radixintro.md

 * add npm start to packet.json
 * Add files to git `git add .`
 * Commit files to git `git commit -m "your message"`

+The code is available in the `part1` branch.

 ## Part 2 - Consuming famous quotes using api